ynazar1/Arh/README.md

 # ARH Fan Update

 Updated Arh WoW addon.
-This is a fan-maintained update.
+This is a fan-maintained update for retail.
+Tested working with DF prepatch.

 [Old Version on Curse](https://www.curseforge.com/wow/addons/arh)